Ipoh Itinerary 2023: The Perfect Itinerary For 1 – 3 Days

 Sunway Lost World Of Tambun

-Next, time to check-out the majestic Siberian tigers at the thrilling Tiger Valley or discover the cute Petting Zoo (great for younger visitors) where you’ll interact with a wide variety of animals.
+Next, time to check-out the majestic tigers at the thrilling Tiger Valley or discover the cute Petting Zoo (great for younger visitors) where you’ll interact with a wide variety of animals.

-If that’s not enough, you also have Adventure Park with 13 high-rope challenges, rock climbing and a zip line along the lake!
-Or look for tin in Tin Valley.
+However, if you want more thrills, head to Adventure Park with 13 high-rope challenges, rock climbing and a zip line along the lake!

-Click here to purchase discounted tickets.
+Click here to purchase discounted tickets or here to read our full review.

 Address: 1, Persiaran Lagun Sunway, Sunway City, 31150 Ipoh